 Extra virgin olive oil is the highest quality of olive oil.
-The parameters of these oils are defined by European Commission Regulation (EC) No. 702/2007 of 21 June 2007.
+The parameters of these oils are defined by the European Commission Regulation (EC) No. 702/2007, dated 21 June 2007.
 This regulation is commonly accepted by many countries’ domestic laws regarding the legal chemical limitations of olive oil.

-When it comes to quality standards of Extra Virgin Olive Oil (abbreviated as EVOO), the legal limit of free fatty acidity (in terms of oleic acid) shall be a maximum of 0.8%.
+Regarding the quality standards of Extra Virgin Olive Oil (abbreviated as EVOO), the legal limit for free fatty acidity (expressed as oleic acid) must not exceed 0.8%.
 Free fatty acids are the main quality identifier of olive oil and reflect how well the producer performs.

-Albeit the legal limit for free acidity is 0.8%, it is a poor value for Artem Oliva.
-Artem Oliva’s extra virgin olive oils have an average free fatty acidity level of 0.5% which is about 35% lower than the industry limits.
+Although the legal limit for free acidity is 0.8%, Artem Oliva considers it a poor value.”
+Artem Oliva’s extra virgin olive oils have an average free fatty acidity level of 0.5%, about 35% lower than the industry limits.
 Artem Oliva’s expertise in the olive oil business as one of the leading olive oil companies in Turkey is reflected in the chemical values of the olive oils.

 There is another vital quality parameter which is the peroxide levels of the olive oil.
 This value indicates the oxidation status of the olive.
-So, it carries huge importance.
-However, there is a point that makes a difference.
+So, it carries great importance.
+However, there is a point that sets it apart.

 Peroxide level is the primary indicator of oxidation.
 This means that peroxide is produced only at the initial stages of olive oil oxidation.
-This indicates olive oil’s quality and stability.
-However, in this case, a usual question comes to mind.
+This indicates the quality and stability of olive oil.
+However, in this case, a common question comes to mind.
 What are the secondary products of oxidation?

 Secondary products of oxidation are aldehydes, ketones, and conjugated dienes.
 These substances occur at the late stages of oxidation.
-It is much easier to detect these kinds of substances.
+It is much easier to detect these types of substances.
 The reason is that these chemicals create a rancid flavor and bad odor in olive oil.
-If an olive oil has a rancid flavor and aroma, it means that the olive oil is at the advanced stage of its oxidation and it is already spoiled.
+If olive oil has a rancid flavor and aroma, it means it is at an advanced stage of oxidation and already spoiled.

-Did you know that Artem Oliva’s analysis lab is checking all these vital quality parameters regularly to keep the quality levels stable and under control?
-Obviously, this is the reason why Artem Oliva’s high-quality olive oil is one of the best in the world.
+Artem Oliva’s analysis lab regularly checks all these vital quality parameters to maintain stable and controlled quality levels.
+Undoubtedly, this is the reason why Artem Oliva’s high-quality olive oil is one of the best in the world.